Lying with Visualizations: Seeing Isn't Believing

 It’s the kind of book that stays relevant no matter how much you know about Infographics.

-I've read many books on this topic, but this one stands out for its clarity on Seeing.
-I particularly appreciated the chapter on best practices and common pitfalls.
+I've read many books on this topic, but this one stands out for its clarity on Infographics.
+The pacing is perfect—never rushed, never dragging.

 Join the Discussion